 President and Chief Content Officer, Warner Bros.
 Pictures Group

-Toby Emmerich has served as President and Chief Operating Officer of New Line Cinema since 2008.
-In this role, he has full oversight of New Line Cinema’s development, production, and financial operations, and leads the company’s efforts to forge new opportunities to diversify and build on its dynamic legacy.
+Prior to his current role, Emmerich served as President and Chief Operating Officer of New Line Cinema for eight years.
+In this role, he had full oversight of New Line Cinema’s development, production and financial operations, and led the company’s efforts to forge new opportunities to diversify and build on its dynamic legacy.

-Prior to his current post, Emmerich held the position of President of Production, to which he was promoted in 2001.
+Emmerich also held the position of President of Production, to which he was promoted in 2001.
 A longtime studio veteran, he also previously served not only as President of New Line Music, but also as an accomplished screenwriter and producer who wrote and produced New Line’s sleeper hit Frequency, starring Dennis Quaid and Jim Caviezel.

 Emmerich joined the company in 1992 as a dual development and music executive.
 In his position as President of Music, he oversaw the development of numerous platinum- and gold-selling soundtracks for such films as Seven, the first two Austin Powers films, Elf and many more.
 Prior to his posts at New Line, Emmerich was an A&R representative at Atlantic Records from 1987 to 1992.

 Emmerich attended The Calhoun School and Wesleyan University, graduating Phi Beta Kappa in 1985, with honors in English and concentrations in Classics and Film.
 He lives in Los Angeles with his wife and children.